9 Things You Must Know to Win Government Contracts

 Decision Stages: At what point are events to occur that will influence their decisions?
 This is a big one, and note that the answers to the sales pipeline stages question can change throughout the process.
 It comes down to really understanding the process they'll use.
 I say you really need to understand it better than they do.

 This is a lot to know.
 Tony says that's why you need a template to regularly check what you know against what you need to know.
 Use these for yourself, or if you're supervising and training government sales people, make sure your team knows these things.
-Asking these questions, in my opinion, is more important for sales management than asking how many calls they made.
+This information is even more crucial for sales management to ask about than how many calls have been made!